mikevdg/turtle-shell/README.md

     $ nix-env --query

 # Why this package exists

+Haskell, the language, is mostly okay except for things like "head" on an empty list giving you useless error messages.
+Haskell, the dev environment, is abysmally bad.
+This template is a working configuration constructed out of magical incantations discovered through trial and error.

 Basically, I want an excuse to use Haskell at work.
 Scripting is a good use case for that - scripts are short-lived and don't get released.
 You don't need anybody's permission to write a small script to achieve a one-off goal.